Central Philippine University – College of Computer Studies

-The Central Philippine University College of Computer Studies, also referred to as CPU CCS, CPU College of Computer Studies or CPU Computer Studies, is one of the an academic units of Central Philippine University, a private university in Iloilo City, Philippines.
+The Central Philippine University College of Computer Studies, also referred to as CPU CCS, CPU College of Computer Studies or CPU Computer Studies, is an academic unit of Central Philippine University, a private university in Iloilo City, Philippines.
 Founded as a department under the Central Philippine University - College of Business and Accountancy (College of Commerce) in 1995 and a separate college in 2003, the college confers four undergraduate degrees and one graduate degree.
 CPU College of Computer Studies has been accredited Level II by Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) in the academic programs of Computer Science, Information Systems, and Information Technology.

 Academic programs

 The CPU College of Computer Studies is accredited with the Philippine Accrediting Association of Schools, Colleges and Universities.
 At present, the college confers four undergraduate degrees and one graduate degree.
 The Bachelor of Science in Information Technology (BSIT) program of the college is a ladderized program regulated under the Commission on Higher Education (Philippines) and Technical Education and Skills Development Authority (Philippines) (TESDA).